 This tutorial explains how to email a group of students, or their parents, through edumate.
 Groups can be anything from year groups to individual classes or extra-curricular activity groups.

-2. Choose the group you wish to contact.
+then choose the group you wish to contact.
 You can contact forms, classes, co-curricular groups amongst other things.
 If you click search type and choose ‘Student Status’ and then choose ‘Student Current Enrolment’ you can email all current students at Danebank or their parents.
 If you choose ‘School’s you can email just the junior or senior school students/parents.

 3. You will see the members of the group you have selected appear in a list.
 If you want to email individual members of the group you can tick them in the left hand column, however if you leave all members unticked, then communications will go to all members.
 In the top right hand corner, click ‘Communicate’ then ‘Email’.